-[Editor’s note: As always, talk to your doctor before starting or stopping any new treatment, medication, or supplement.]
+[Editor’s note: As always, talk to your licensed provider before starting or stopping any new treatment, medication, or supplement.]

 “I’m excited about using threads, like Novathreads®, to help lift and contour the face.
 This technique is great for people with really displaced volume and sagging that need that extra push to lift.” — Shereene Idriss, MD, dermatologist at Union Square Laser Dermatology™ in NYC